 - -D, --pgdata=DIRECTORY The data directory to use for the new node.
 It can be either an empty or nonexistent directory or a directory populated using the pg_basebackup -X stream command (required). - -l, --log-file=FILE Use FILE for logging.
-The default is bdr_init_physical_postgres.log. - -n, --node-name=NAME The name of the newly created node (required). - --replication-sets=SETS The name of a comma-separated list of replication set names to use.
+The default is bdr_init_physical_postgres.log. - $\bullet \quad \text{-n, } \quad \text{--node-name=NAME} \quad \text{-} \quad \text{The name of the newly created node (required)}.$ - --replication-sets=SETS The name of a comma-separated list of replication set names to use.
 All replication sets are used if not specified. - --standby Create a logical standby (receive-only node) rather than full send/receive node. - --node-group-name Group to join.
-Defaults to the same group as source node. - -s, --stop Stop the server once the initialization is done. - -v Increase logging verbosity. - -L Perform selective pg_basebackup when used with an empty/nonexistent data directory (-D option).
+Defaults to the same group as source node. -s, --stop Stop the server once the initialization is done. - -v Increase logging verbosity. - L Perform selective pg_basebackup when used with an empty/nonexistent data directory (-D option).
 This is a feature of EDB Postgres Extended Server only. - -S Instead of dropping logical replication subscriptions, disable them.

-Connection options
+Connection option